rockman007372/Obsidian-Vault/Does Anything Really Matter or Did We Just Evolve to Think So.md

 The argument is valid, hence we have to attack its premises (soundness).

 The most logical premise to attack is P2: it is not the case that we have to abandon our moral judgement if moral truths are mind-independent and P1 is true.
-- There may be some evolutionary advantages to discovering universal truths.
+- There may be some evolutionary advantages to discovering moral truths.
 - The moral judgement may come from external sources (the bible), not innate tendencies.

 #### Example of mind-dependent theory of morality